John Alasdair Macdonald's Ancestry

 Iain Alasdair mac Calum Iain Iain Dhòmhnaill ‘ic Raonuill - my patronymic name

-As a Macdonald I decided to concentrate on the direct male line in my family (although my mother is a Macdonald too), however in my wider family tree I also have Morrisons, Mackenzies and Macleods.
+As a Macdonald I decided to concentrate on the direct male line in my family, however in my wider family tree if I go back to my great grandparents I have 3 Macdonalds, 2 Mackenzies, and 1 Macleod, Morrison and Finlayson.
 I have managed to trace my roots back to my great, great, great, great grandfather - Murdo (Murchadh) Macdonald, who was born around 1750 on the Outer Hebridean Island of Lewis.

 Murchadh was his Gaelic name but from the 1800’s most people were expected to write (or was written for them) an anglicised name on official forms such as birth certificates and census forms.
 Murdo is known to have come from the village of Siadar on the Atlantic coastline of the Isle of Lewis.
 Around 1815, Murdo’s son (also called Murdo) moved the family to the eastern side of Lewis and became a tenant farmer in the village of Coll.